What are the benefits of CBD oil?

 A study of three strains of inhaled pharmaceutical grade cannabis showed an increase in respondents reporting a 30% pain reduction following electrical pain stimulus, as well as a significant increase in their pressure pain thresholds – but only in varieties of cannabis containing the psychoactive compound THC as well as CBD.

 Acne vulgaris is the most common skin complaint in the world and one that most people will experience at some point in their lives.
 A major contributing factor is the over-production of sebum, a protective oily substance secreted by follicles in the skin.
 Too much sebum can lead to clogged pores which can then become inflamed.

 A test tube study using human skin cultures and sebum-producing skin cells showed that CBD reduced both the production of sebum cells and inflammation, concluding that CBD shows potential as a treatment for acne.

 Interest in CBD as both a natural remedy and a subject for scientific research is in part due to the fact that it is considered to have few serious side-effects.
-In clinical terms, CBD is generally ‘well tolerated’, meaning it is relatively rare for subjects to choose to opt out of studies involving CBD as a result of negative side-effects.
+In clinical terms, CBD is generally ‘well tolerated’, meaning it is rare for subjects to choose to opt out of studies involving CBD as a result of negative effects.

 The speed with which CBD enters your bloodstream – and therefore has the potential to begin delivering beneficial results – can vary hugely depending on how you take it.
-Vaping CBD and thereby inhaling it directly into the lungs, is the fastest (if not necessarily the safest) method and should take just a matter of minutes.
+Vaping CBD and thereby inhaling it directly into the lungs, is the fastest (if not the safest) method and should take just a matter of minutes.

 Taking drops of CBD oil sublingually – ie, holding it under the tongue before swallowing – exposes it to a high concentration of surface blood vessels so is also a rapid way of assimilating the CBD.